-Benefits – Reduces blood pressure, antioxidants protects against cataracts ( in eyes).
+Benefits –It reduces blood pressure and antioxidants protect us against cataracts ( in eyes).
 Helps form and utilize blood cells thereby improving immunity, nerves and healthy bones.

-Nutrients – Vitamin E, complex carbs, healthy monosaturated fats, Vitamin B – Biotin, iron and calcium.
-Contain no cholestrol but are high in calories.
-They also contain flavnoids
+Nutrients – Vitamin E, complex carbs, healthy monounsaturated fats, Vitamin B – Biotin, iron and calcium.
+Contain no cholesterol but are high in calories.
+They also contain flavonoids

-Benefits – Lowers cholestrol and risk of cancer.
+Benefits – Lowers cholesterol and risk of cancer.
 Biotin improves hair, skin and nails.
-Flavnoids may improve brain health, improve circulation and reduce allergies.
+Flavonoids may improve brain health, improve circulation and reduce allergies.
 Minerals improve blood pressure count.

 Nutrients – Low Glycemic index, Magnesium, High in Protein, Healthy Fats and Antioxidants.

-Benefits – Don’t spike blood sugar levels, protects heart and blood vessels.
+Benefits – It doesn’t spike blood sugar levels and protects your heart and blood vessels.